Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

 - delimeter (char) - a character that will divide the provided string;
-- context (string) - id of the context with a string to be tokenize;
+- context (context) - id of the context with a string to be tokenize;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## tree